alan5543/word-solver/Readme.md

 # Word Solver

 Word Solver is a tool that helps users guess words efficiently by utilizing a word bank and entropy-based filtering.
 The solver is designed to guess daily words, random words, or custom words, with feedback categories including **Correct**, **Present**, and **Absent**.
+If the word is common and meaningful, the solver can normally solve it within 6 attempts.

 ## Main Features